 The research in this episode was funded by NSF through the American Recovery and Reinvestment Act of 2009.

-(Video: Science Nation, Miles O'Brien/Science Nation Correspondent, Ann Kellan/Science Nation Producer)
+This story was originally written for Science Nation and was republished with permission here.
+Video: Science Nation, Miles O'Brien/Science Nation Correspondent, Ann Kellan/Science Nation Producer.

 Related on MNN:Health report: Breast cancer